 What is the Community Policy and Management Team (CPMT)?

-The Community Policy and Management Team (CPMT) oversees the administration of interagency efforts; manages the available funds for approved services; and ensures that eligible youth and their families receive appropriate services.
-The CPMT includes staff and representatives from Gloucester County, Gloucester County Public Schools, Gloucester Department of Social Services, MP-NN Community Services Board, Three Rivers Health District, 9th District Court Services, Gloucester Sheriff's Department, a parent representative and a private provider.
+The Community Policy and Management Team (CPMT) oversees the administration of interagency efforts; manages the available state pool of funds for approved services; and ensures that eligible youth and their families receive appropriate services.
+The CPMT includes representatives from Gloucester County, Gloucester County Public Schools, Gloucester Department of Social Services, MP-NN Community Services Board, Three Rivers Health District, 9th District Juvenile Court Services, an elected official from the governing body, a parent representative and a private provider.

 The CPMT meetings are held on the first Tuesday of every month at 12:30 p.m. in the Gloucester Social Services conference room.